 John Vlaj A Realistic Watercolorist

-Born in Ljubljana, Slovenia on November 8th of 1942 right in the middle of World War II.
-After the war the family fled because of the Russian persecution of my parents for siding with the Allied Armies early on before the take-over of what was Yugoslavia by the Russians.
-The immediate family was smuggled out one at a time and were reunited in Trieste, Italy months later.
-We immigrated through DP Camps in Italy & Germany starting from 1946 and lasting to 1950.
+Born in Ljubljana, Slovenia November 8th of 1942 right in the middle of World War II.
+The war ended in 1945.
+Slovenia became part of Yugoslavia.
+In1946, the family fled because of the Russian persecution of my parents for siding with the Allied Armies and being a capitalist for owning their own business.
+The immediate family was smuggled out one at a time and were reunited in Trieste, Italy.
+We immigrated to the USA through DP Camps in Italy & Germany starting from 1946 and lasting to 1950.
 We arrived in Reedsburg, Wisconsin in February of 1950.
-The following year my father found work at Johnston’s Cookie Company, and moved the family to Milwaukee.
-I graduated from Kagel Elementary, South Division High School, and University of Wisconsin – Milwaukee with a BFA Degree.
+The following year my father found work at Johnston’s Cookie Company and moved the family to Milwaukee.
+I graduated from Kagel Elementary, South Division High School, and the University of Wisconsin – Milwaukee with a BFA Degree.
 I was hired by Milwaukee Public Schools as a high school art teacher and coach.

 I honestly thought I had the best job in the world as I enjoyed school every day and often felt guilty receiving pay for a job I loved so much.
 Retirement came after 30 years when I couldn’t pass up the chance to do my own art.
 Since 2000 I have devoted my full time to painting, officiating, travel, family, and friends.
-My wife, Judy, and I are blessed as our five grandchildren are succeeding in their own way as a Nurses Practitioner, a Mechanical Engineer, a freshman at the University of Wisconsin- Whitewater, a High School Senior studying in Stockholm, Sweden, and a freshman at Greendale High School.
+My wife, Judy, and I are blessed as our five grandchildren and two great-grandchildren.

-My career as an art teacher has immensely added to my dedication and discipline of what has become my art.
-I am thankful to all my colleagues, teachers, WWS, TWSA, and friends who have shaped what I do today.
+My career as an art teacher was immensely satisfying and added to my art.
+I am thankful to all my students, colleagues, WWS, TWSA, and friends who have shaped what I do today.
 I love to share and use transparent watercolor to capture the essence, atmosphere, and flavors found in the various places as I trace my steps on this “Blue Planet”.
-You’ll find my work very realistic, but my work is really put together by abstract shapes of line, value, color, and textures.
+You’ll find my work very realistic and full of color.